Stella (album): The early Stella tape

 An undated cassette tape found at Yello Office contained 14 tracks recorded for the Stella album.
 Many of the tracks are longer than the versions that eventually appeared on the album, and some of the songs have different titles.
+"The Race" is not the song that appeared as a single in 1988 and on the Flag album, but an early version of "Desert Inn", named after a line in the lyrics.